 Saturday, September 27, 2-3 p.m.
 Central Library, Level 1 Schlessman Hall

 Juliette Leon Bartsch, Donna Deininger, and Rhonda Wallen are VOXY – a trio of three fabulous women singers who love making music together.
 VOXY borrows music from a variety of genres – from folk, blues and traditional to global, modern and experimental – and interprets each piece with their unique mellifluous three-part harmony punctuated with dynamic body percussion.
 This uniquely talented and passionate group of women seeks to coax beauty and vibrant energy from every surface and space where they perform.

-Lunchbox Music Series: Thursdays in June and July, noon -1 p.m.
+Lunchbox Music Series: Thursdays through September 18, noon -1 p.m.
 Central Library, Level 7 Vida Ellison Gallery (unless otherwise listed)

 Get out of your cubicle jungle for an hour and join us for our summer music series.
 With a gorgeous view of the park, and access to our balcony, you’ll be serenaded while you have lunch.
 Grab some food on the way and our friends at Whole Foods Market will supply something sweet to send you back to the office in a state of bliss.

 House of Joy